TypesInCode/jTemplates/docs/_posts/2025-12-07-DOM-Elements.markdown

 The framework uses two helper functions internally:
 - `createPropertyAssignment` – assigns property values and updates them reactively when a `props` function returns a new object.
 - `createEventAssignment` – wires event listeners declared in the `on` object.
-When a component supplies `props` or `on` as a2011DOM (`vNode`) definitions for standard HTML elements.
-These factories replace manual calls to `vNode.Create` and make component templates concise.
+When a component supplies `props` or `on` as a function, an `ObservableScope` is created and watched, so changes trigger automatic DOM updates.

-## What the Module Exposes
 ```ts
 export const div = vNode.ToFunction("div");
 export const a = vNode.ToFunction("a");